We Broke Down Every Second of the 'Game of Thrones' Season 7 Trailer

 It feels as if we’ve been waiting for Game of Thrones’ seventh season for approximately as long as the characters have waited for winter to come.
 But HBO finally dropped an official trailer on Wednesday, teasing a “Great War” that may just finally maneuver all our main characters into the same place.

 Season seven will be a mere eight episodes, and season eight just seven episodes.
-That means that the writers are working to speed plotlines along and resolve the mess that is Westeros.
+That means that the writers will speed plotlines along and resolve the mess that is Westeros.
 The new footage suggests that Cersei Lannister and Daenerys Targaryen will clash while Jon Snow contends with the threat of White Walkers in the North.
-It also drops about 100 more hints about the fates of characters like Jaime, Jorah and Arya.
+It also drops a number of hints about the fates of characters like Jaime, Jorah and Arya.
 To decipher it all, we did a second-by-second breakdown of the trailer.
 You’re welcome.

 0:05 Cersei is walking somewhere in King's Landing, looking evil as she does.
 She notes that they are surrounded by enemies.
 I wonder what she could have done to make everyone so mad at her?